cjcj46262/G-Merging/README.md

 ## Run the code
-For evaluating our method **G-Merging**, please simply run the following command to get started.
+For evaluating our method **G-Merging**, please simply run the following command to get started with different GNN backbones.
 ```
 python G_Merging.py --device_no=0 --gnn_type gin --pretrain_strategy contextpred
 python G_Merging.py --device_no=0 --gnn_type gin --pretrain_strategy edgepred
 python G_Merging.py --device_no=0 --gnn_type gcn --pretrain_strategy contextpred
 ```
-After the processing, the trained task-specific adapters will be saved in `./results/{pretrained}/adapters`
+After the processing, the trained task-specific adapters will be saved in `./results/{pretrained}/adapters`, and the test results are recorded in `./results/{pretrained}/G_Merging.txt`.

 You can also run the script:
 ```